Search

 of our brands use paper and tin packaging which are more easily recycled

-2024 marks our fifth year of committing to reducing our brands’ plastic footprint by 100% through an offsetting mechanism, ahead of the 40% footprint reduction required by the Extended Producer Responsibility Act of 2022.
+2025 marks our sixth year of committing to reducing our brands’ plastic footprint by 100% through an offsetting mechanism, ahead of the 40% footprint reduction required by the Extended Producer Responsibility Act of 2022.

-We’ve advanced our commitment with now 14 brands under the Plastic Cleanup Program of PCX, encompassing all CNPF brands using flexible plastic packaging.
-We are committed to incorporating all new CNPF brands that use flexible packaging into our plastic waste reduction program.
-To offset our footprint in 2024, we purchased 2,904 mt worth of plastic credits.
+We’ve continued our commitment, with 14 brands still operating under the PCX Plastic Cleanup Program, encompassing all CNPF brands using flexible plastic packaging.
+We are committed to incorporating all new CNPF brands that use flexible packaging into our plastic waste management program.
+To offset our footprint in 2025, we purchased 4,184 MT worth of plastic credits.in 2024, we purchased 2,904 mt worth of plastic credits.

 Net Zero Plastic Waste Brand Certifications